NyteshadeXT/PF2e-Vault/8) Adventures/The Alchemist’s Eyrie.md

 - 2: [[Stone Giant, Dwarven Warrior]]
 ```

-If the characters seem suspicious, they can try to penetrate the wererats’ disguises.
-A [[sense-motive|Sense Motive]] check reveals the fllowing information, depending on the check result:
+If the characters seem suspicious, they can try to penetrate the stone giant's disguises.
+A [[sense-motive|Sense Motive]] check reveals the following information, depending on the check result:

 **DC 12:** The "dwarves" are not merchants at all (they have none of the accoutrements one might expect).